charmoniumQ/PROBE/docs/benchmark_suite/README.md

   [^cde-note]: See <https://github.com/usnistgov/corr-CDE/blob/v0.1/strace-4.6/cde.c#L2650>

-- **PTU** seemed to work outside of our container, but crashed strangely inside the container.
+- **PTU** seems to work on most test cases outside of our BenchExec container.
+  However, there is a bug causing it to crash inside our container.
   <!-- TODO: offer more details or debug -->

 - **Sciunit** works on most benchmarks, but exhausts the memory of our system when processing FTP server/client and Spack compile package.